zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 Cherif says, “Come on.
 There’s nothing stopping you fro m seeing and trying new things now.
 “Come on” is here used to mean don’t be si lly or that’s not the right

  view.
 He says, “Don’t tell me that you’ve seen and done e verything.”
 Cherif is saying there’s lots of new things in life to experience.
 Gabby says, “No, I haven’t.”
 Cherif then says, “Then you’ll come with me ne xt Saturday, and I guarantee you a new experience.”
 Cherif is going to show Gabby something she has not experienced before.
 Gabby says, “What new experi ence?”
 Cherif says, “Have you ever tried skydiving?”
-“Skydiving” is when you jump  out of an airplane with a “parachute,” which is a large piece of fabric – o f material that helps you slow down your fall.
+“Skydiving” is when you jump  out of an airplane with a “parachute,” which is a large piece of fabric – of material that helps you slow down your fall.
 To parachute out of a plane mean s to jump out of a plane as it’s high above the ground, and then you have your pa rachute that helps you come down to the ground slowly.
 We also call that skydivin g.

 Gabby says, “No, I haven’t and I don’t plan to now,” me aning I don’t plan to skydive now.
 “I may be old,” she says, “but I’m not ready to  kick the bucket yet!”
 The expression “to kick the bucket” means to die, to pass away,  to no longer be living.
 She’s making a joke here, saying that if she trie d skydiving she could kill herself, and she’s not ready to die – she’s not ready to ki ck the bucket.
 It’s an informal expression.